-The FDA regulates infant formulas developed for Inborn Errors of Metabolism (IEM) and categorizes these formulas as "exempt."
+The FDA regulates formulas developed for Inborn Errors of Metabolism (IEM) as infant formulas and categorizes them as "exempt."
 An exempt infant formula is an infant formula intended for commercial or charitable distribution that is represented and labeled for use by infants who have IEM or low birth weight, or who otherwise have unusual medical or dietary problems.
 Infant formulas have special nutritional labeling requirements and must contain certain nutrients within a specified range; however, some deviations from these nutritional labeling requirements and nutrient specifications are permitted for "exempt" infant formulas.
 The FDA will consider, for example, whether a deviation from the nutritional requirements and regulations is necessary to provide an exempt infant formula that is appropriate for the dietary management of a specific disease, disorder, or medical condition.
 These formulas must meet the same regulatory requirements as standard infant formulas for the dietary management of specific diseases, disorders, or medical conditions without the offending nutrient(s).
-While infant formulas for IEM are also considered to be medical foods, they are regulated as infant formulas.